 After over 30-years of proposals and preparation, the United States Food and Drug Administration has finalized its new long-await regulations for sunscreen products.
+Beginning 2012 the regulations go into effect.
 The difference in the actual products may be minimal, but the differences in the legal claims that can be made on those products are dramatic.

 Simply put, companies will have to be able to prove the claims they make.

 The two biggest claims on any suntan product are the claim of SPF and the claim of “UVA/UVB”, also known as “Broad Spectrum”.
 The US-FDA is now required strict testing measures be taken, and a new label format be followed to disseminate this information.